AHWA-Lab-Frankfurt/dimensional/README.md

+# Dimensional

 This is a package aimed at carrying out analyses of multi-dimensional social networks.
-It is built on igraph and tidygraph and can be integrated into a tidyverse workflow.
+It provides easy to use functions based on:
+Dickison, Mark E., Magnani, Matteo & Rossi, Luca (2016): "Multilayer Social Networks".
+Cambridge University Press.

 The package is currently under development.

+`dimensional`is built on igraph and tidygraph and can be integrated into a tidyverse workflow.